MolSSI/QCEngine/docs/source/install.rst

 .. note::

    QCEngine is a wrapper for other quantum chemistry codes.
-The tests for QCEngine will only test the wrapper for a given code if its detected in the PATH or current Python Environment, otherwise the tests for that package are skipped.
+The tests for QCEngine will only test the wrapper for a given code if its detected in the ``$PATH`` or current Python Environment, otherwise the tests for that package are skipped.
 Keep this in mind if you see many ``skip`` or ``s`` codes output from PyTest.

 You can test to make sure that Engine is installed correctly by first installing ``pytest``.